 [The stream is slated to start at 11:30 a.m.
 ET.
 Please refresh the page if you do not see a player above at that time.]

-On Tuesday, the governor said the state liquor authority has suspended 27 bar and restaurant alcohol licenses for violations of social distancing rules as public officials try to keep the coronavirus outbreak under control.
+Cuomo also said earlier this week that the state liquor authority has suspended 27 bar and restaurant alcohol licenses for violations of social distancing rules.

-He previously threatened to close businesses that violate distancing policies last Thursday.
+The governor has previously threatened to close businesses that violate public health measures.
 Citing "significant evidence of failure to comply" at restaurants and bars in New York City, he said the state will close restaurants after three violations.

 — CNBC's Noah Higgins-Dunn contributed to this report.